 I ran out, and met James in the verandah.
 "It's all up," I said.
 "Get the women and children into the river, and let the men go up to windward with the sheep-skins.
+[Note: Sheep-skins, on sticks, used for beating out the fire when in short grass.]
 I'll get on horseback, and go out and see how the Morgans get on.
 That obstinate fellow will wish he had come in now."

-Morgan was a stockman of ours, who lived, with a wife and two children, about eight miles to the north-ward.
+Morgan was a stockman of ours, who lived, with a wife and two children, about eight miles to the northward.
 We always thought it would have been better for him to move in, but he had put it off, and now the fire had taken us by surprise.